The Most Beautiful Villages in the World A Journey Beyond Dreams

 Artists have always fallen for Colmar.
 Its buildings tilt over the canals of La Petite Venise, sending pink, yellow, and blue reflections rippling like brush strokes in a Monet painting.
 Inside the Unterlinden Museum hangs the Isenheim Altarpiece, a giant Gothic triptych that legend says comforted plague patients.

-medieval buildings so colorful they look like they were candy-painted-
+- medieval buildings so colorful they look like they were candy-painted.

-boatrides gliding past sherbet-colored housefasades-
+- boatrides gliding past sherbet-colored house facades.

 Cultural Legacy & Local Hero: